 You can find the battery charge level at the top right of the LCD screen.
-When the charge level becomes low, the battery sensor sounds a warning tone, blinks the battery icon, and displays a warning.
+When the charge level becomes low, the battery sensor sounds a warning tone, blinks the battery icon, and displays LOW BATTERY WARNING!.
 As the charge level approaches empty, the phone automatically switches off and anything you're doing is not saved.